-Anyone who looks at, handles, transfers, or even occasionally comes into contact with ePHI and PHI should be HIPAA-compliant.
-Healthcare providers, such as doctors and nurses, and covered entities like health plans and healthcare clearinghouses obviously must comply with a healthcare-related IT regulation since HIPAA regulations are written especially for the healthcare industry.
+Anyone who looks at, handles, transfers, or even occasionally comes into contact with ePHI and PHI (such as medical records) should be HIPAA-compliant.
+Healthcare operations and healthcare providers, such as doctors and nurses, and HIPAA-covered entities like health plans and healthcare clearinghouses obviously must comply with a healthcare-related IT regulation since HIPAA regulations are written especially for the healthcare industry.

 HITECH, however, cast a wider net by introducing “business associates.”
 Business associates include any person or entity that involves the use of or disclosure of protected health information as part of the service they provide.